DanialArab/Git/README.md

         * master
         (END)

 the asterisk before master branch indicates that we are currently in the master branch.
 This is also clear in my zsh.
-This is very helpful because one of the issues a lot of p[people struggle with is to accidentally commit their code into the wrong branch.
+This is very helpful because one of the issues a lot of people struggle with is to accidentally commit their code into the wrong branch.
 Another way to see the current branch is through the command git status:

         danial@LYVR-G6423233FB  /mnt/c/Users/danial.arab/Desktop/git-course/Venus   master ±  git status
         On branch master